 At times we can all face challenges in life, which affect us so much that coping becomes difficult.
-Counselling can provide a safe environment to explore the nature of your difficulties and help you find ways to resolve whatever is troubling you.
-Talking through sensitive issues with a supportive and skilled counsellor can bring great emotional relief and empower you to make positive changes in your life.
+Counselling can provide a safe environment to explore your difficulties and find ways to resolve whatever is troubling you.
+Talking through issues with a supportive and skilled counsellor can bring emotional relief and empower you to make positive changes.

 On this page you will find answers to some questions you may have about counselling.